 TestStudent.EducationTests: slightly more attributes of test, including dlivery mode, exemptions and special conditions, and for the score itself; still very summary compared to SIF objects.
 EducationTestScores container also contains a GPA, mastery value, and course grade, all of which are expressions of the same score result (i.e. not credit breakdowns), and predicted bands for scores.

+Draft Realisation of Gradebook assessment

+Grading Assignment